Who are we?

 The Animal Defense League offers financial assistance for the spaying or neutering of pets for qualified, low-income residents of Washington County and surrounding counties or for persons adopting a cat or dog from the C.C.
 Porter Animal Shelter.

-Learn more
+Learn More

 ADL supports and practices TNR.
 Simply put, community cats are humanely trapped and taken to the local clinic or veterinarian to be spayed or neutered and vaccinated.
 After their recovery, the cats are returned to their 'colony' or outdoor home.

-Learn more
+Learn More

-Take action!
+Take Action.

-The Animal Defense League of Washington County, Virginia is an entirely volunteer run organisation.
+The Animal Defense League of Washington County, Virginia is an entirely volunteer run organization.
 All of your kindness goes towards aiding animals in your local community.
 Please consider becoming a member to support us!

 Our monthly meetings are open to anyone wishing to join the Animal Defense League.
 Membership meetings are held the second Tuesday of each month, beginning at 6:30pm at The Washington County Public Library, located at the intersection of Oak Hill and Valley Streets in Abingdon.